garrandall/popular-music-data/tracks/only-when-you-leave-spandau-ballet.md

 In this world, all that I choose has come unbearable But love is in your touch
-Ooh, it's killing me so much
+Oh, it's killing me so much

 Only when you leave
 I need to love you